kratisto/docs/pages/web_cloud/web_hosting/faq-web_hosting/guide.en-gb.md

 > [!alert]
 >
-> It is not recommended to use an email address with an internationalized domain name (IDN) in an email client (Outlook, macOS Mail, etc.), as this can lead to incompatibilities.
-Some email clients do not translate domain names with accents, which blocks the transmission of emails.
-The sender of the email then receives a message indicating that the address entered does not exist.
+> It is not recommended to use an e-mail address with an internationalized domain name (IDN) from an e-mail client (Outlook, Mail for macOS, etc.), as this may result in compatibility issues.
+In fact, some e-mail clients do not interpret domain names with accented characters, which blocks the transmission of these e-mails.
+The sender of the e-mail then receives a message stating that the entered address does not exist.
 >
-> **It is recommended that you reserve the same domain name in addition to your domain name with an accent, to avoid any incompatibility in email exchanges.**
+> **It is recommended to reserve, in addition to your accented domain name, the same domain name without accents, in order to avoid any compatibility issues at the level of e-mail exchanges.**
 >

 ///